ktraunmueller/Compositor/README.md

 ### Document templates

-Document templates are skeleton files that can be used to crete new documents.
+Document templates are skeleton files for creating new documents.
 They will be shipped with the app and listed in the "Choose a template" window (File / New).

 If you would like to contribute document templates (articles, letters, reports, etc), please fork this repository and [create a pull request](https://help.github.com/articles/about-pull-requests/).